Profile information

 - Introduce you to my community of friends such as hikes, bars, bonfires

-Winters hare harder to go adventure, so expect more inside time when we are not training dogs.
+Winters hare harder to go adventure, so expect more inside time when we are not training dogs on the trails.
 We can tops get away for 1 overnight trip with a hot tent in the winter due to remainder of kennel left behind.
 Day hikes are still possible, and skiing etc..Languages spoken

 English: Fluent